It’s good to talk…

 It’s good to talk.
+We learn best with a mixture of reading, discussion and action.
 And, during the last couple of months, I’ve been spending a lot of time talking with new subscribers to The Escape Manual.
 Here’s a section from an email that one sent me:

 Many thanks for the Zoom call today.